 Will the future of web designers and developers be dim?
 To be frank, with the rise of website builders like Squarespace and Weebly, companies wouldn’t want to hire a web designer when they can save cost and just create their website using one of the available website builders.
-Let’s dive into the basics of a website building and a web developer.
+Let’s dive into the basics of website building and web development.

 The Definition of A Website Builder

 So, what really is a website builder?
 In simpler terms, there is no coding involved.
 You don’t have to know how to code in order to use a website builder.
 It involves a whole lot of dragging and dropping.
 These website builders are made with some predetermined functions built inside ready-made templates.
 A website builder was born to help those with little to no coding and designing knowledge.